 Through folktale and myth these sessions look at how the way we experience life comes from the stories we’re telling ourselves, moment to moment, and how beneath these stories is a knowing that we are life itself.

-Jacqueline Harris is a writer, storyteller, and teacher, and has conducted post graduate research into the creative process and how and why we tell stories.
-She brings an Inside Out understanding to her work, which points us right back to the life and spirit at our core.
+Jacqueline Harris is a writer and storyteller.
+She has conducted post graduate research into how and why we tell stories and runs courses and workshops that bring story and life together in a way that points us right back to the life and spirit at our core.